Rescuing animals during disasters – Europesave human lives by saving animals before, during and after disasters

 Media assets can be accessed via this link

 About IFAW (International Fund for Animal Welfare) - IFAW is a global non-profit helping animal and people thrive together.
 We are experts and everyday people, working across seas, oceans and in more than 40 countries around the world.
 We rescue, rehabilitate and release animals, and we restore and protect their natural habitats.
 The problems we’re up against are urgent and complicated.
 To solve them, we match fresh thinking with bold action.
-We partner with local communities, governments, non-governmental organizations and businesses.
+We partner with local communities, governments, non-governmental organisations and businesses.
 Together, we pioneer new and innovative ways to help all species flourish.
 See how at ifaw.org

 About TWS (The Wildcat Sanctuary) - The Wildcat Sanctuary (TWS) is the only accredited, non-profit sanctuary in the Midwest.
 TWS provides a natural sanctuary to wild cats in need and inspires change to end the captive wildlife crisis.
 Combining natural and spacious habitats with a life free of exhibition, TWS allows all residents to live wild at heart.
 As a true sanctuary, we do not buy, breed, sell or exhibit animals.
 The Wildcat Sanctuary is accredited by the American Sanctuary Association and the Global Federation of Animal Sanctuaries.
 More information can be found at WildcatSanctuary.org